 Pick up any CV and the chances are the write is going to list “communication skills” as one of their many attributes.
 Unfortunately, it’s the sort of thing that many people assume they do well – they speak, therefore they communicate.
 However, that is not always the case.
 In fact “communication skills” in and of itself is actually a very vague description – as there are numerous skills which bring about good communication.
 You may have some, or you may have none.

 The question is, how many of our top 5 communication skills do you have?
 What do you need to work on?

 You have one mouth and two ears for a reason – being a good listener is one of the most important steps when it comes to being a good communicator.
-If all you do is talk, how can you be sure that what you’re saying is relevant to other person?
+If all you do is talk, how can you be sure that what you’re saying is relevant to another person?
 Without listening to their input, or concerns, aren’t you simply bulldozing ahead?

 It is also worth noting there is a huge difference between listening, and active listening – where you are paying specific attention to what is being said.
-You should take the time to ask pertinent and clarifying questions, to gather more information, or enhance your understanding.
+You should take the time to ask pertinent and clarifying questions, gather more information, or enhance your understanding.